Celebrating Dinas Llên

 All materials will be provided, but you’re invited to bring any papers, fragments, notes, or found elements you feel drawn to incorporate into the process.
 Reserve your free place in advance on Eventbrite.
 This project is a collaboration between Aberystwyth School of Art and the Spineless Wonders network.

-Reading the Landscape: Concluding Event
+Reading the Landscape: Exhibition and Readings

 Time: 16:00 – 18:00